-Lehrman Beverage Law has extensive experience working with food producers and importers to help ensure compliance with FDA regulations for a wide variety of food products.
+Lehrman Beverage Law has extensive experience working with food producers and importers to help ensure compliance with FDA food labeling requirements for a wide variety of food products.
 We have special expertise with foods imported to the U.S.

 We interact with FDA regularly and we assist companies with nutrient content claims, health claims, basic food labels, structure/function claims, organic claims, allergen statements, and gluten free foods, and other food law issues.
 In addition, we have reviewed labels of many different types of FDA-regulated products from sugar, olive oil, and pastries to low volume food products suitable for the small producer exemption.
 We frequently work with cider labels, moscato labels, wine coolers, kombucha, and other beverages predominantly regulated by FDA.

 Our experience helps food companies in the following ways:

 - Find label issues or potential issues before the food product is placed in the market;

 - Have your label reviewed by a lawyer who focuses on food law;